My City Council

 Investigations of police misconduct are conducted by the Office of Professional Standards, an independent City of Cleveland agency established for the purpose of investigating non-criminal complaints filed by members of the public against sworn and nonsworn Division of Police employees.

-To review meetings, you can view them on the Office of Professional Standards YouTube page.
+Board meetings can be viewed on the Office of Professional Standards YouTube page.

 To apply, please submit a resume with your work history and a cover letter to Cleveland City Council at media@clevelandcitycouncil.org by 5 p.m.
-Monday, Feb 17th.
-(The new four-year term begins late February.)
+Friday, July 31st.